dzackgarza/Notes/Obsidian/zettelkasten/smooth scheme.md

 	- There exist neighborhoods of each point $U_x\ni x$ with $\dim U_x \geq n$, and
 	- $\rank Df \geq N-n$ everywhere, where $Df = \tv{ \dd{f_i}{x_j}}$ is the matrix of partial derivatives.
 	- Equivalently, the dimension of the [Zariski tangent space](Zariski%20tangent%20space) at every point is *equal* to $n$.
-	- At singular points, the dimension of the tangent space *increases*.
+	- At singular points, the dimension of the tangent space *increases*.\

+Recall that if $X$ and $S$ are smooth, then $\pi : X \to  S$ is smooth if and only the differential is everywhere surjective.